NexStandard/NexYamlSerializer/NexVYaml/readme.md

 9. **Secure Mode**
 Prevents redirection of types during serialization and deserialization processes to ensure that no unknown or unauthorized types can be injected into your code.

-10. **Hidden Fields**
-With the new UnsafeAccessor in net8.0 it's possible to serialize private fields when tagget with `[Stride.Core.DataMember]`

 ### Unsupported Features